playgap/ios-sdk/README.md

 ### Claim Rewards

 The online reward mechanic displays the app sheet associated with the video ad, which is when you earn revenue as a publisher.

+It is only possible to successfully display the Claim Rewards Dialog while both:
+- Connection to a network is established
+- Unclaimed Rewards have been accumulated offline

+The number of unclaimed rewards can be checked via the Check Rewards API after the SDK has been initialized successfully.

 ```swift
 let unclaimedRewards = PlaygapAds.checkRewards()?.unclaimed ?? []